wilsonmar/wilsonmar.github.io/_posts/2018-06-21-maximum-limits.md

    ### Sierra and newer versions

-   Newer versions of macOS no not reference the file due to security considerations.
+   Newer versions of macOS do not reference the file due to security considerations.

    On newer macOS Sierra and High Sierra, <a target="_blank" href="https://blog.dekstroza.io/ulimit-shenanigans-on-osx-el-capitan/">Dejan Kitic</a> and
    <a target="_blank" href="https://docs.basho.com/riak/kv/2.1.4/using/performance/open-files-limit/#mac-os-x">this</a>